syncfusion-content/asp.netmvc-docs/aspnetmvc/Dialog/Getting-Started.md

    ![](Getting-Started_images/Getting-Started_img2.png)

-   _Figure 2: Dialog Control Appearance without Dialog content_
+   Dialog Control Appearance without Dialog content {:.caption}

 By default, the Dialog control shows the header element.
 You can use the title text from Dialog element.